BSA Outdoor Code

 Hello from Troop 221

 Troop 221 is part of the Cascadia District, which is served by the Cascade Pacific Council.
-We meet every Tuesday evening at 7:30 pm alternating between in person at Mountain Park Church or virtually.
+We meet every Tuesday evening at 7:00 pm at the Mountain Park Church in Lake Oswego.

 The Boy Scouts of America is one of the nation's largest and most prominent values-based youth development organizations.
 The BSA provides a program for young people that builds character, trains them in the responsibilities of participating citizenship, and develops personal fitness.